Our School Garden!

 Christy Hale has illustrated many award winning picture books, including Elizabeti’s Doll, and its two sequels, Mama Elizabeti and Elizabeti’s School.
 She is also the author/illustrator of The East-West House: Noguchi’s Childhood in Japan, named a Best Book of the Year by Kirkus Reviews.
 She lives in Palo Alto, California.
 Learn more about Christy at www.christyhale.com.

-Winner, 2013 Growing Good Kids Book Award, Junior Master Gardener Program and the American Horticultural Society.
+• Winner, Growing Good Kids Book Award, Junior Master Gardener & The American Horticultural Society<

 “From educational opportunities to building community and friendships, this picture book introduces the rewards of school gardens…Hale’s charming, richly-hued, textured illustrations depict multicultural characters and a variety of garden-related activities… Swann’s enthusiasm and advocacy will pique kids’ interest and engage them…in this informative, enjoyable approach to the subject.”